A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Computation in rsync

 Many different versions of transducers can be obtained by constraining the type of queries or the transducer schema.
-A transducer is \emph{space oblivious} if its queries do not use any $system$ relation.
-Intuitively, this means that each query is unaware of the configuration, because it is independent both of the node it is running on, and of the other nodes composing the network.
-Instead, a transducer is \emph{time oblivious} if its queries do not use the relation \texttt{Time}.
-This means that each query is unaware of the time point in which the computation is.
-In general a transducer is \emph{oblivious} if it is both time and space oblivious.
-A transducer is called \emph{monotone} if all of its queries are monotone.
-Finally, we say that a transducer is \emph{inflationary} if $memory$ facts are never deleted -- i.e., $Q_{del}$ is empty.
+A transducer is \emph{oblivious} if its queries do not use any $system$ and $time$ relations.
+Intuitively, this means that each query is unaware of the configuration, because independent of $(i)$ the node it is running on, $(ii)$ the other nodes in the network, and $(iii)$ the time point at which the computation is.
+A transducer is called \emph{monotonic} if all its queries are monotonic.
+Finally, we say that a transducer is \emph{inflationary} if $memory$ facts are never deleted -- \ie $Q_{del}$ is empty.

-\textbf{Remark:} As defined the relational transducer model is general.
-However it can be instantiated using a specific query language $\mathcal{L}$.
-We shall then write $\mathcal{L}$-transducer to denote that the queries are actually implemented in $\mathcal{L}$.
+\stitle{Remark}: The relational transducer model we have just defined is general, however it can be instantiated using a specific query language $\mathcal{L}$.
+We shall then write $\mathcal{L}$-transducer to denote that the program is actually implemented in $\mathcal{L}$.

-In the following examples, just for the sake of readability, we will use subscripts in the rule heads to indicate the transducer query the corresponding relation belongs to.

-\begin{ex} As a first example of relational transducer, let us compute a join between two relations $R^{(2)}$ and $T^{(2)}$.
-This can be accomplished by a UCQ-transducer $\mathcal{T}$ as follows: